JockLawrie/AccessControl.jl/docs/Contents.md

 ## Todo

+##### General
+1. Document existing security features.
+2. Test cases.

 ##### Sessions
 1. Implement support for server-side sessions with other databases.
-2. Make the login and pwdreset functionality AJAX requests.
-3. Rate limiting.
+2. Rate limiting.
 Limit the number of requests that a user can make per minute.
 This is aimed at preventing denial-of-service attacks.
     - rate_limit:       Max number of requests per minute for the given session.
 Defaults to 100.
     - lockout_duration: Duration (in seconds) of lockout after rate_limit has been reached.
 Defaults to 1800 (30 mins).
-4. Document existing security features.

 ##### Authentication
 1. login!: max_attempts, lockout